Nayekah/Tucil2_13523027_13523090/README.md

     ```
  3. Mingw (C++ Compiler)
        ```bash
-    # Install and setup for Windows
+    # Install and setup for Windows (see the docs below)

     https://www.mingw-w64.org/downloads/
     ```
  4. Chocolatey (Package installer for Windows)
        ```bash
-    # Install and setup
+    # Install and setup (see the docs below)

     https://chocolatey.org/install
     ```